diegocomfort/2048/README.md

 # 2048
-Just e trying to make 2048 in C
+Just me trying to make 2048 in C

 ## TODO:
 - ncurses to make it more handsome